Kavya-19005/NeuroRoute/README.md

-**=== NeuroRoute: Brain-Inspired Adaptive Data Routing ===**
+[PLEASE READ THE ENTIRE README BEFORE EXECUTION, THANK YOU] **=== NeuroRoute: Brain-Inspired Adaptive Data Routing ===**

 NeuroRoute is an innovative big data infrastructure project that uses a Spiking Neural Network (SNN) to intelligently route data streams.
 It replaces static, failure-prone routing rules with a system that learns and